 AmplifAI's Insights on Generative AI in Customer Service

-Generative AI in customer service is no longer experimental, it's under executive mandate for 2026.
-91% of customer service leaders report direct pressure from executives to implement AI (50), and 75% have increased budgets to match (51).
-But the gap between leadership confidence and frontline readiness is real: 70% of CX leaders believe they've provided enough AI training, while less than half of their agents agree (34).
-That disconnect explains why 70% of call center agents are using gen AI tools outside of what their company has provided (40), a shadow AI problem that grows every quarter organizations delay formal rollout.
-The CX leaders closing this gap are the ones investing in AI that embeds directly into existing call center tools (36) rather than layering on standalone solutions their teams won't adopt.
+Generative AI in customer service is past experimental, it's under executive mandate for 2026.
+91% of customer service leaders report direct pressure from executives to implement AI (50), with 75% having increased budgets to match (51).
+But the gap between leadership confidence in generative AI and frontline readiness is rea with 70% of CX leaders believing they've provided enough AI training, while less than half of their agents agree (34).
+The disconnect explains why 70% of call center agents are using gen AI tools outside of what their company has provided (40), a shadow AI problem that grows every quarter organizations delay formal rollout.

-Customer service leaders are using gen AI-powered call center speech analytics software to turn every customer interaction into actionable intelligence, analyzing sentiment across all channels, spotting friction points automatically, and triggering coaching before small issues become bigger problems.
+Customer service leaders are increasingly using gen AI-powered call center speech analytics software to turn every customer interaction into actionable intelligence, analyzing sentiment across all channels, spotting friction points automatically, and triggering coaching before small issues become bigger problems.

 Generative AI Statistics on Impact to Businesses